orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 * **Speeds up the development** process by providing *tested, proven development paradigms*
 * **Helps to prevent issues** that can cause major problems
 * **Improves code readability** for coders and architects familiar with the patterns
-* **Provide general solutions**, documented in a format that doesn't require specifics tied to a particular problem
+* **Provides general solutions**, documented in a format that doesn't require specifics tied to a particular problem
-* Allow developers to communicate **using well-known, well understood names** for software interactions
+* Allows developers to communicate **using well-known, well understood names** for software interactions
 * Can be **improved over time**, making them more robust than ad-hoc designs

 ---